tylertian123/engsci-notes/2023_fall/che374_econ/lec2.md

 	* Decisional equivalence: due to indifferences on the part of decision maker among available choices
 		* For a decision maker, two cash-flows $P_t, F_{t + N}$ are equivalent if they are indifferent about the two
 		* The interest rate is not a priori information but rather implied (which can be calculated)
+	* The market tells us what interest rate we should take based on the risk; mathematical equivalence allows us to use that interest rate to do the math; decisional equivalence allows us to use the math to decide what to take

 ### Present Value of Cash-Flows